mirai101/ciiccb82026/MooCash/README.md

 ## 📄 License & Attribution

-Developed by **Mark Jeferson D. Tumolva** as a complete banking platform demonstration.
+Developed by **mirai & frog** as a complete banking platform demonstration.
 All rights reserved.